opendatahub-io/opendatahub.io/src/content/docs/quick-installation-new-operator.md

 ### Pre-requisites

-Blow information is only appliable for Open Data Hub Operator v2.0.0 and forth release.
+Below information is only appliable for Open Data Hub Operator v2.0.0 and forth release.

 Installing Open Data Hub requires OpenShift Container Platform version 4.10+.
 All screenshots and instructions are from OpenShift 4.12.